OpenGlobe/policy-lab-playbook/README.md

 ## Play 4 - Embrace openness and the technology.

-At first, you can think using a public Trello board and Slack is odd.
+At first, you can think using a public Kanban board or Slack is odd.
 However, as we prepare to be policymakers and civil servants, it's important to get comfortable with transparency about the process (since taxpayers are entrusting us to make decisions on their behalf).
 Also, these are pretty cool tools to learn.

 Keep prototyping and prepare partner facing documents with a lot of check out.
-Know from the beginning all your materials and organizing channels are going to be available to professors, partners, and Team PA.
+Know from the beginning all your materials and organizing channels are going to be available to professors, partners, and in many cases, the public.
 Getting your mind around this early can think about how best to communicate and organize documents and organizing tools.

 ## Play 5 - Be an active contributor.
 Expect more of your team.

 Set team protocols, expectations, and roles early.
 Stick to them.
 This should be completed very early on.
-In addition, Retros should be used to continue to work on these expectations.
+In addition, Retrospectives should be used to continue to work on these expectations.
 If your team is going to use Slack, then stick to it.
 If your team plans to use email, then use email.
 Ensure each team member is receiving the communications and can stay in the loop.

 Though sometimes roles make people feel like they’re pigeonholed into doing one type of work, they’re incredibly important for delegation and assigning responsibility.
 It’s simply more efficient.
 This doesn’t mean that that person has to do all the heavy lifting of that role (the Research lead doesn’t have to do all the research).
 Instead they are responsible for making sure the work is delivered on time every week.
 On the flip side, roles don’t mean you are free to turn down other types of work that don’t fall into your “lane.”
 Everyone should be an individual contributor for an even number of tasks.

 Makes sure that your group sits down as soon as possible and establish who will do what; you will want a project manager at the very least.
 This will help everyone focus on what their strengths are and make sure that no one is duplicating efforts.
 It also helps team moral as everyone will know what they need to do.

 ### Maintain a common vision and update your teammates regularly.

+Have patience and trust the process - you'll see many versions of a work in progress.

 **Assign "owners" of deliverables and stick to them**